Ibenmain/BlogsApp/README.md

 # Getting Started
 To get started with the development environment and dependencies, please follow these steps:

-Clone the repository: git clone <repository-url>
-Navigate to the project directory: cd <project-directory>
-Use command Make to simplify installation of the package and migration prisma-client Visit [http://localhost:3000](http://localhost:3000) to interact with the blog application.
+Clone the repository: git clone `repository-url` Navigate to the project directory: cd `repository-url` Use command Make to simplify installation of the package and migration prisma-client Visit [http://localhost:3000](http://localhost:3000) to interact with the blog application.